aws-amplify/docs/docs/start/getting-started/fragments/flutter/integrate.md

 Flutter offers [hot reload and hot restart](https://flutter.dev/docs/development/tools/hot-reload) functionality in order to aid the development process.

 A key difference between hot reload and restart is that hot restart destroys the state in dart, while hot reload does not.

 Amplify-flutter should automatically re-configure your application and re-wire its plugins upon a hot restart, so there is no additional effort needed on your part.

-Depending on how and when you are calling `Amplify.configure`, you may wish to check whether or not Amplify has already been configured because it should not be configured more than once.
+During **hot reload**, depending on how and when you are calling `Amplify.configure`, you may wish to check whether or not Amplify has already been configured using `Amplify.isConfigured` because it should not be configured more than once.

 To do this, you can use Amplify-flutter's `isConfigured` getter: